Capacitive vs. Resistive Strain/Stretch Measurement

 Here at StretchSense, we measure strain by tracking changes in the capacitance of our soft sensors.
 Strain can also be measured by sensing change in electrical resistance.
 In this monograph, I will compare the two methods (resistance vs. capacitance strain sensing), show how each is calculated, and demonstrate why we believe capacitance to be the parameter of choice for measurement of human body strains.

 Resistance strain gauges, commercially available from the early 1940s, are now predominantly fabricated from metal foil .
 Such strain gauges are now ubiquitous and used for characterizing small mechanical strains in rigid engineering structures, force (load) cells, scales for weighing, and the engineering testing of metals and rigid composites.
 The change in the gauge resistance is typically characterized using a Wheatstone bridge resistor network (figure 1).
-(Click to see a model for resistance measurement at small strains).

 Figure 1: a) Metal foil strain gauge schematic b) A quarter bridge circuit can be used to measure resistance change in the gauge.